redpelicans/farso/README.md

 A default `vibe` will be the one used to search mocks, to switch to another one use `farso#select(name)`.

+When a non default `vibe` is selected, eligible mocks are first searched in former `vibe` then in the default one.

 farso's server offers a minimalist http api to list existing vibes:

 ```